bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="" />
 </p>

-First we need a variable, **var submenus = document.querySelectorAll('ul li ul');** and what do we want to get?
+First we need a variable, <b>var submenus = document.querySelectorAll('ul
+li ul');</b> and what do we want to get?
 We want to get these links here, this class menu link for this one, this one, this one down all those.
 I&apos;m going to come up share the document menu link.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->